ibm-cloud-docs/cis/alerts.md

 * **-i, --instance value** is the instance name or ID.
 * **--output value** specifies the output format; only JSON is supported.

-### Updating a security alert policy by using the CLI
+### Updating a security alert policy from the CLI
 {: #cli-update-security-alert}

-To update a security alert policy by using the CLI, run the following command:
+To update a security alert policy from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-policy firewall-events-alert-update POLICY_ID [--name NAME] [--emails EMAILS] [--webhooks WEBHOOKS] [--enabled (true | false)] [--domains DOMAINS] [--services SERVICES] [--description DESCRIPTION] [-i, --instance INSTANCE] [--output FORMAT]